R3D2/kirby3-simple-newsletter/README.md

 - [ ] schedule sending of newsletters

 ## TODO
-- [ ] disable changing newsletter templates and statuses via panel, as this is handled programatically (panel view extended plugin?)
+- [ ] disable changing newsletter templates and status via panel, as this is handled programatically (panel view extended plugin?)
 - [ ] allow setting custom blueprints/templates/locations/names for “newsletters” and “subscribers” pages in options
 - [ ] prevent clicking the “send” button twice
 - [ ] implement styling of the newsletter (option to define a stylesheet location?)